-2016 and 2017 have been very challenging years for GPIC.
+2016 to 2019 have been very challenging years for GPIC.
 The continuity of market instability and escalating energy costs has provided GPIC a golden opportunity to come up with an innovative business strategy knowing that business as usual will not be sustainable.
-As part of this strategy we are tapping in potential areas of growth, including debottlenecking of our existing facilities for improved energy efficiency and enhanced production capacities.
+As part of this strategy we are tapping in potential areas of growth, including overseas investments.